Covid-hit Red Hands stun Kingdom

-All-Ireland Football semi-final: Covid-hit Tyrone stun Kerry by earning extra-time triumph
+All-Ireland Football semi-final: Covid-hit Tyrone stun Kerry by earning 3-14 to 0-22 extra-time triumph

 Last updated on .From the section Gaelic Games